daniellcell/csci3100-project/README.md

 ----------------------------------------------------------
 Chatroom:
 1. Download node.js https://nodejs.org/en/
-2. Decompress node_modules.rar in "3100" folder
-3. Open terminal and go to 3100 directory
+2. Open terminal and go to 3100 directory
-4. npm i --save-dev nodemon
+3. npm i --save-dev nodemon
-5. npm run devStart <= everytime we run
+4. npm run devStart <= everytime we run
 ----------------------------------------------------------
 Images:
 1. The images for products.php and cart.php is stored in the imgs folder